imanmafi/titleCase/README.md

-**Attention - During github push had some issues that were taken to Debbie and Chris to fix, and we had to re-push and that is why there is only one commit showing(although there are many.
+**Attention - During github push had some issues that were taken to Debbie and Chris to fix, and we had to re-push and that is why there is only one commit showing(although there were many).
 Please confirm/verify with Debbie and Chris.**

 Title Case Epicodus Friday Project 8-7-2015